-The Southern Vermont College Associate Degree in Nursing Program and the Bachelor of Science in Nursing Program are approved by the Vermont State Board of Nursing.
+The Southern Vermont College Bachelor of Science in Nursing Program is approved by the Vermont State Board of Nursing.
 The Division of Nursing provides the Vermont State Board of Nursing with scheduled and periodic updates as requested or as modifications are made to the program.
 The Vermont State Board of Nursing may be contacted at 802-828-2396 or via the Internet at www.vtprofessionals.org/opr1/nurses.

 Southern Vermont College is accredited by the New England Association of Schools and Colleges.